brunogsa/ice-survival-war/README.md

 There're 2 teams of Survivors.

-Each Team spawns on a Ice Island and must cooperate to Survive.
+Each Team spawns on a Ice Island and must cooperate to Survive. <br>
 The game ends when an entire team dies, so the challenge is to see which team will last longer.

 - They must eat, drink, keep warm